 During the year the revenue from operations declined to Rs.
 38487.20 Lakhs as againstRs.
 54799.20 Lakhs in the previous financial year 2016-17 recording a decline of 30%.Our Net profits declined to 387.36 Lakhs for the current financial year 2017-18 as againstRs.
 560.10 Lakhs in the previous financial year 2016-17 recording a decline of 31 %.

 The operational highlights of the Company during the year are as follows:-

-Your Company needs Capital for its expansion plans therefore the Board of Director hasdecided to invest the profit into the operation of the Company.
-Hence no dividend isrecommended for the year ended 31st March 2017.
+Your Company needs Capital for its expansion plans therefore the Board of Director hasdecided to invest the profit into the operations of the Company.
+Hence no dividend isrecommended for the financial year ended 31st March 2018.